Search and Surveillance Act 2012

 You could also call this:

-"Get a copy of your document back if the police keep the original"
+"Get a copy of your document if it's taken by an officer"

-If you produce an original document because of a production order, the enforcement officer might keep it.
-The officer must then make a copy of the document as soon as they can.
-They have to give this copy to you, the person who produced the original document, as stated in section 78(a).
+If you produce an original document because of a production order, the enforcement officer must take a copy of it.
+They must give this copy to you as soon as possible after you produce the document.
+This happens when the enforcement officer keeps your original document, as allowed under section 78(1)(a).

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.